Engine Rattling Noise – Where is it coming from ? How bad is it ?

 Let’s start with rattling noises under the hood, that are caused by, oil or fuel-related problems:

-So, your engines oil pump, circulates engine oil through the engine; lubricating the internal moving parts.
+So, your engines oil pump, circulates engine oil through the engine, lubricating the internal moving parts.
 But, over time, the engine can consume, burn or leak oil.
-And, if the oil level gets too low, you can have a situation; where the oil pump sucks air into it; and the air gets pumped through the engine, along with whatever oil is remaining.
-As a result, this can cause; a engine rattling noise or ticking noise from within the engine.
+And, if the oil level gets too low, you can have a situation, where the oil pump sucks air.
+Then, the air gets pumped through the engine, along with whatever oil is remaining.
+As a result, this can cause, a engine rattling noise or ticking noise from within the engine.

 Shut off the engine immediately.
 Use the oil dipstick, to check the engine oil level.
 Pull out the dipstick, wipe it off with a paper towel, then reinsert and check the level.
 It should be, between the two marks on the dipstick.
-If the level on the dipstick is low or nonexistent; add the specified oil for your vehicle, until it is up to the full or maximum level.
-If you have a major oil leak or are burning a lot of oil; the cause should be found and corrected.
+If the level on the dipstick is low or nonexistent, add the correct oil for your vehicle.
+If you have a major oil leak or are burning a lot of oil, the cause should be corrected.
 Otherwise, you’re likely headed, for an engine failure.

 So, your engine needs fuel, with the correct octane rating to operate properly.
 If you hear a pinging or a engine rattling noise when accelerating, low-octane fuel could be the cause.
-Pinging (also called pre-ignition or detonation) can also be the result of carbon deposits; a bad knock sensor, overheating or incorrect ignition timing.
+Pinging can also be the result of, carbon deposits, a bad knock sensor, overheating or incorrect ignition timing. (also called pre-ignition or detonation).

 Engine Rattling Noise